Duchy of Pomerania: Protestant Reformation (1518–1534)

 The Protestant Reformation reached Pomerania in the early 16th century.
 Bogislaw X in 1518 sent his son, Barnim IX, to study in Wittenberg.
 In 1521, he personally attended a mass of Martin Luther in Wittenberg, and also of other reformed preachers in the following years.
 Also in 1521, Johannes Bugenhagen, the most important person in the following conversion of Pomerania to Protestantism, left Belbuck Abbey to study in Wittenberg, close to Luther.
 In Belbuck, a circle had formed before, comprising not only Bugenhagen, but also Johann Boldewan, Christian Ketelhut, Andreas Knöpke and Johannes Kureke.
 These persons, and also Johannes Knipstro, Paul vom Rode, Peter Suawe, Jacob Hogensee and Johann Amandus spread the Protestant idea all over Pomerania.
 At several occasions, this went along with public outrage, plunder and arson directed against the church.

 The dukes' role in the reformation process was ambitious.
 Bogislaw X, despite his sympathies, forbade Protestant preaching and tumults shortly before his death.
-Of his sons, George I opposed, and Barnim IX supported Protestantism as did Georg's son, Philip I. In 1531, George died, and a Landtag in Stettin formally allowed Protestant preaching, if no tumults would arise from this.
-On December 13, 1534, a Landtag was assembled in Treptow an der Rega, where the dukes and the nobility against the vote of Cammin bishop Erasmus von Manteuffel officially introduced Protestantism to Pomerania.
+Of his sons, George I opposed, and Barnim IX supported Protestantism as did Georg's son, Philip I. In 1531, George died, and a Landtag in Stettin (Szczecin) formally allowed Protestant preaching, if no tumults would arise from this.
+On 13 December 1534 a Landtag was assembled in Treptow an der Rega (Trzebiatów), where the dukes and the nobility against the vote of Cammin bishop Erasmus von Manteuffel officially introduced Protestantism to Pomerania.
 Bugenhagen in the following month drafted the new church order.

 The Duchy of Pomerania joined the Schmalkaldic League, but did not actively participate in the Schmalkaldic War.